-The Direction subfield is set to 0 to indicate that the first frames to be transmitted in the TWT SP are from the TWT responding STA to the TWT requesting STA.
-The Direction subfield is set to 1 to indicate that the first frames to be transmitted in the TWT SP are transmitted either from the TWT responding STA to the TWT requesting STA or from the TWT requesting STA to the TWT responding STA.

 When transmitted by a TWT requesting STA, the Implicit subfield is set to 1 to request an Implicit TWT.

-When transmitted by a TWT responding STA, the Implicit subfield is set to 1 to indicate that the TWT is an Implicit TWT in which case the AP is not required to transmit a next TWT value to the TWT STA for the TWTs associated with the flow identifier of the TWT element because the TWT STA will calculate the next TWT based on the parameters received in the TWT element with a TWT command code of Accept TWT.
-To calculate the next TWT, the TWT STA adds the value of Wake Interval indicated in the element to the current TWT value.
-The TWT values for an Implicit TWTs are periodic.

 When transmitted by a TWT requesting STA, the Implicit subfield is set to 0 to request an Explicit TWT.

-When transmitted by a TWT responding STA, the Implicit subfield is set to 0 to indicate that the TWT is an Explicit TWT in which case the AP transmits a next TWT value to the TWT STA for each of the TWTs associated with the flow identifier of the TWT element.
-The TWT values for an Explicit flow can be either periodic or aperiodic.

 The Flow Type field indicates the type of interaction between the TWT requesting STA and the TWT responding STA at a TWT.
-A value of 0 in the Flow Type field indicates an Announced TWT in which the TWT requesting STA will send a PS-Poll or a trigger frame to signal its awake state to the TWT responding STA before a frame is sent from the TWT responding STA to the TWT requesting STA.
-A value of 1 in the Flow Type field indicates an Unannounced TWT in which the TWT responding STA will send a frame to the TWT requesting STA at TWT without waiting to receive a PS-Poll or trigger frame from the TWT requesting STA.
+A value of 0 in the Flow Type field indicates an Announced TWT in which the TWT requesting STA will send a PS-Poll or an APSD trigger frame (See 10.2.2.5 Power management with APSD) to signal its awake state to the TWT responding STA before a frame is sent from the TWT responding STA to the TWT requesting STA.
+A value of 1 in the Flow Type field indicates an Unannounced TWT in which the TWT responding STA will send a frame to the TWT requesting STA at TWT without waiting to receive a PS-Poll or APSD trigger frame from the TWT requesting STA.

 The TWT Flow Identifier field contains a 3-bit value which identifies the specific information for this TWT request uniquely from other requests made between the same TWT requesting STA and TWT responding STA pair.